uoftcprg/pokerkit/docs/source/games.rst

    from pokertools import *

+   # Create a no-limit Texas hold'em game
    game = NoLimitTexasHoldEm(Stakes(0, (1, 2)), (200, 200, 200))

+   # Get the nature
    nature = game.nature
+   # Get the players
+   game.players
+   # Get the first player
    player = game.players[0]
+   # True if the game is terminal, else False
+   game.is_terminal()
+   # Get the current actor (either None, the nature or one of the players)
+   game.actor

    # The limit of the game
    game.limit